microsoftly/test-with-mongo/README.md

 * this should only be called once before any tests are run

 ### ``` testWithMongo.clean() ```
-returns a promise that resolves when a db created by test-with-mongo, if any, is deleted
+returns a promise that resolves when all mongo data created by test-with-mongo, if any, is deleted

 ### ``` testWithMongo.dropDb(dbName) ```
 returns a promise that resolves when the db with name dbName is dropped